 “Considerable quantities of oil and gas will be needed in the period prior to the implementation of these big changes.
 We will therefore produce and use oil and gas as smartly as we can, minimising our emissions.
 We will, of course, also focus heavily on growing within renewable energy production.
 However, renewable energy currently accounts for just one percent of the world’s total consumption.
 Hopefully, we will see a twofold, fourfold or eightfold increase in this percentage.
 For now, however, the figure stands at just 1 %.

 Several disruptive technologies have already changed our way of life, ranging from how we buy services, to how we communicate.
-Why cannot Statoil, with all its resources, change faster than you are doing now?
+Why cannot Equinor, with all its resources, change faster than you are doing now?

 “Digitalisation may trigger radical transformations within parts of our current energy systems.
 But changing all production overnight is not feasible.
 Building a nuclear power plant, for example, takes 20 years.
-Developing the technology for Statoil’s first big, commercial floating offshore wind park took just as long.”
+Developing the technology for Equinor’s first big, commercial floating offshore wind park took just as long.”

 The automobile business is constantly increasing its projections about the future production of electric cars.
 Is this business more proactive than the energy business?